-Alex joined Information Services Division part of NHS Scotland in 2013 after graduating with a degree in statistics from the University of Glasgow.
-Focusing in on skills and interests in open data and data innovation, he became one of the organisations open data champions focusing on the use and publishing of data that ISD are delivering.
-More recently, he has been working within mental health services focusing on improving access of these services on both national level and more locally with NHS Highland.
+Alex joined the Information Services Division part of NHS Scotland in 2013 after graduating with a degree in stats from the University of Glasgow.
+Focusing on skills and interests in open data and data innovation, he became one of the organisations open data champions focusing on the use and publishing of data that ISD are delivering.
+More recently, Alex has been working within mental health services focusing on improving access of these services on both national level and more locally with NHS Highland.

 Gillian has over 22 years’ experience working in the IT sector.
 Gillian is responsible for delivering the strategic vision set out by The Data Lab Board, the aim of which is to create over 250 new jobs and to generate more than £100 million to Scotland’s economy.
 Gillian is also on the Board of Tech Partnership Scotland and is also a Board member of the Glasgow Chamber of Commerce.
 Gillian has a degree in Computing Science from Glasgow University and is married with a daughter

 Brian has 17 years experience in analytics and software engineering, across domains including Telecoms, IT and Digital.
 He joins the Data Lab from Skyscanner where he launched and grew the Business Intelligence team.
 Prior to Skyscanner, Brian held analytics and engineering roles with Sumerian and HP.